abdrahmansoltan/Learning-Notes/Node.js/2-Express.md

 - Express is a framework used to:

   - Set up the server
+    - as the server logic is complex, and we want to focus on the business logic and not the nitty-gritty details
   - Work with routes
   - Apply middleware

+> **Framework**: helper-functions, tools and rules that help you build your applications

 - Express solves problems, because it:
   - Builds on HTTP module